-With so much competition you need to make your offer as strong as possible to give yourself the best chance to win.
-When trying to buy a house that has multiple offers, there is no prize for second place (although you may get formal backup position #1), so make your offer count!
+With tough competition you need to go the extra mile to make your offer strong and to give yourself the best chance to win.
+When buying houses, there is no prize for second place (although- ask for formal backup position #1), so make your offer count!

 Here are a few things you can do improve your offer’s chances of winning in a multiple offers situation: